Where else would William Colfield Cheesemakers be located but The Barlow?

 For the food lover, wine country visitor or arts fan, The Barlow is what Rob Hunter calls a grown-up Disneyland.

-Visitors to William Cofield Cheesemakers will be able to sample and purchase proper British style cheese.
+Visitors to William Cofield Cheesemakers can sample and purchase proper British style cheese.
 They'll often be able to see how it's made from start to finish -- from the milk vats operating on site to the aging room to the packaging and shipping area.

-The display case at William Cofield will house not only the shop's own products (as well as Keith's own Alemar Cheese), but those of neighboring cheesemakers.
+The display case at William Cofield houses not only the shop's own products (as well as Keith's own Alemar Cheese), but those of neighboring cheesemakers.

 “We’re very much interested in having as broad a presentation as we can of our neighboring cheesemakers in Sonoma and Marin Counties in our case," said Keith Adams.
 "We're going to have a nice representation of milks -- goat, sheep, cow, even water buffalo -- with a focus on local."